DaltonSloan/theHippoExchange/DEMO_USER_CREDENTIALS.md

 # Demo User Credentials - Quick Reference

+> **Authentication update:** API requests now require a Clerk-issued bearer token in the `Authorization` header.
+Replace any `X-User-Id` examples below with `Authorization: Bearer <token>` when calling the API directly.

 ## Real Clerk User IDs

 These are the actual Clerk user IDs created in your Clerk dashboard.
 Use these for testing with the seeded data.